 Chronic or persistent pain is something that, according to a recent study by Brian Purcell Communications (BPC), 14% of adults have suffered from for more than 10 years.
 Being in pain – especially if it's a hidden illness – can have a massive impact on an individuals quality of life and mental wellbeing (75% claim theirs has been affected).
-On World Physiotherapy Day, Jennifer McShane talks about her own experiences of it and how it has helped her the most when it comes to her health.

 I've been getting physiotherapy on and off since I was around three years old.
 Diagnosed with cerebral palsy at two and then persistent pelvic pain at 21 means that for over three decades combined, I've been relying on a physiotherapist to improve my quality of life.